-- What is schistosomiasis?
+- What Is It?

 - Many symptoms of schistosomiasis infection frequently include fever, blood in stools or urine, and abdominal discomfort.

-- The immune response and Schistosoma spp. egg migration through tissues and their deposition in body organs cause the disease.
+- The immune response and Schistosoma egg migration through tissues and their deposition in body organs cause the disease.